palantirnet/federated-search-demo/README.md

     vagrant up
   ```
 3. You will be prompted for the administration password on your host machine
+4. Create necessary local files, `vendor/bin/phing build`
-4. Log in to the virtual machine (the VM): `vagrant ssh`
+5. Log in to the virtual machine (the VM): `vagrant ssh`
-5. From within the VM, build and install the Drupal site:
+6. From within the VM, build and install the Drupal site:

   ```
   drush si config_installer -y